zerogate/homebrew-tap/README.md

-# Homebrew Tap for bearer
+# Homebrew Tap for ZeroGate

-This repository is a Homebrew Tap for [bearer](https://github.com/Bearer/bearer).
+This repository is a Homebrew Tap for [Gon](https://github.com/zerogate/gon).

 ## How do I install this formulae?

-`brew install Bearer/tap/bearer`
+`brew install zerogate/tap/gon`

-Or `brew tap Bearer/tap` and then `brew install bearer`.
+Or `brew tap zerogate/tap` and then `brew install gon`.